Hiding Liker Identity Did Not Increase Engagement With Reputationally Risky Content on X (Formerly Twitter): Research Overview

-\textbf{Difference-in-Differences estimation}\\ We employ \emph{Difference-in-Differences (DiD)} to estimate the effect of private likes on users' liking behavior toward posts from high-reputational-risk accounts.
-We combine two complementary perspectives: \begin{itemize}[leftmargin=*] \item \textbf{Between-group comparison.} We compare liking patterns between \emph{high-reputational-risk} and \emph{low-reputational-risk} accounts to test whether the visibility change disproportionately affected engagement with socially sensitive posts.
-We assume that the policy’s impact should be larger for high-reputational-risk accounts, those for which public engagement carries greater reputational risks, making them our treatment group.
+We employ DiD design from two complementary perspectives: (i) \textit{Between-group comparison.} We compare liking patterns between high-reputational-risk and low-reputational-risk accounts to test whether the visibility change disproportionately affected engagement with socially sensitive posts.
+We assume that the policy's impact should be larger for high-reputational-risk accounts, those for which public engagement carries greater reputational risks, making them our treatment group.
 Low-reputational-risk accounts, for which engagement is less socially costly, serve as the control group.
-We then estimate the differential change in the number of likes these two groups received before and after the policy shift (see Fig.~\ref{fig:visibility_change}).
+We then estimate the differential change in the number of likes these two groups received before and after the policy shift. (ii) \textit{Within-group comparison across engagement types.} We further compare liking behavior with other forms of engagement that were not directly affected by the policy change.
+Given that likes and reposts have shared motivations and affordances~\cite{scharlach2023value} and that likes are strongly correlated with reposts in our dataset ($r=0.853$, $p<0.001$; 95\% CI: [\num{0.851}, \num{0.854}]), we restrict our analysis to high-reputational-risk accounts and examine whether likes increased relative to reposts after the policy shift, isolating the effects specific to private visibility from broader engagement dynamics (see the research overview in \cref{fig:visibility_change}).

-\item \textbf{Within-group comparison across engagement types.} We further compare liking behavior with other forms of engagement that were not directly affected by the policy change.
-Likes are strongly correlated with reposts ($r=\num{0.853}$, $p<\num{0.001}$; 95\% CI: [\num{0.852}, \num{0.854}]).
-Restricting our analysis to high-reputational-risk accounts, we thus examine whether likes increased relative to reposts after the policy shift, isolating the effects specific to private visibility from broader engagement dynamics (see Fig.~\ref{fig:visibility_change}). \end{itemize} The \emph{parallel trends} is a key assumption for DiD identification: in the absence of the policy intervention, the difference between the treatment and control outcomes would have evolved similarly over time.
-In our first specification, this implies that the gap in likes between high- and low-reputational-risk accounts would have remained stable absent the visibility change; in the second, that likes and reposts would have evolved in parallel for high-reputational-risk accounts.
+The parallel trends is a key assumption for DiD identification: in the absence of the policy intervention, the difference between the treatment and control outcomes would have evolved similarly over time.
+In our first comparison, this implies that the gap in likes between high- and low-reputational-risk accounts would have remained stable absent the visibility change; in the second, that likes and reposts would have evolved in parallel for high-reputational-risk accounts.
 Together, these complementary designs allow us to attribute observed shifts in liking behavior to the introduction of private like visibility rather than to general engagement trends on the platform.